Information Assurance (IA) offers several services that can assist the campus community with security and privacy issues.

 These services, available to U-M departments, can be ordered through the Michigan IT website.
 Details about the services are also available there.

-Campus networking and information and infrastructure assurance experts apply a multi-layered approach to network security.
+Campus networking and IA experts apply a multi-layered approach to network security.
 Elements of network security currently include:

 - Intrusion Prevention System (IPS).
 The Network IPS sits at the border between university networks and the internet, protecting networks from malicious traffic coming from outside the university.

 - Firewalls.
 Virtual, data center, and custom unit firewalls protect regulated data at the network border and specific unit resources in the data centers and other campus locations.

 - Malicious-Website Blocking (DNS Redirection).
 IA is piloting Domain Name Service (DNS) Redirection as an additional tool to protect you from malicious websites when you are on most U-M networks on the Ann Arbor campus.